naharoo/mapstruct-facade-spring-boot-starter/Readme.md

 }
 ```

 You have an instance of `Car` and need to convert it into `CarDto`.
-In a first place, let's declare a mapper in MapStruct style and extend it from BaseMapper interface.
-It will give us bidirectional mapping abstractions.
+In the first place, let's declare a mapper in MapStruct style and extend it from UnidirectionalMapper interface.
+It will give us unidirectional mapping abstractions.
 Don't forget to annotate it with MapStruct's `@Mapper` annotation and set `componentModel` to `"spring"`.
 ```
 @Mapper(componentModel = "spring")
-public interface CarMapper extends BaseMapper<Car, CarDto> {}
+public interface CarMapper extends UnidirectionalMapper<Car, CarDto> {}
 ```

 That's it.
 We've configured and registered a mapping!
 Now we can inject `MappingFacade` and map our POJOs.